friends-of-ce/merchant-api-client-php/docs/Api/ProductAttributeGroupApi.md

 productAttributeGroupAddProductExtraData($groupName, $addProductExtraDataRequests): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Adds multiple product extra data to product attribute group.
+Adds custom attributes to a group

-Only existing and not already added product extra data can be added.
+Adds the provided custom attributes (a.k.a. extra data keys) to the custom attribute group.<br />**NB:** you can only add existing custom attributes to a group.

 ### Example